pytorch/pytorch/docs/source/notes/cuda.rst

 :class:`torch.cuda.graph` context and all work in the forward and backward passes of any callable you pass to :func:`torch.cuda.make_graphed_callables`.

-Violating any of these will likely cause a hard error:
+Violating any of these will likely cause a runtime error:

 * Capture must occur on a non-default stream.
 (This is only a concern if you use the raw :meth:`CUDAGraph.capture_begin<torch.cuda.CUDAGraph.capture_begin>` and